Guides reflect the updated public site, support center, mobile-friendly counts, waste photos, POS settings, and inventory screens.

 Your first setup path

-Start Stock Count by location before placing orders.
+- Start Counts by location before placing orders.

-Review Waste Log records before they affect reports.
+- Review Waste Log records, notes, and attached product photos before they affect reports.

-Use Order List and Business Reports to explain what changed.
+- Use Restock, Business Reports, Change Log, and Stock Variance to explain what changed.

 Use Dashboard First